JeremyGelb/spNetwork/README.md

 performance for the next release.
 Do no hesitate to open an issue [here](https://github.com/JeremyGelb/spNetwork/issues) if you have suggestion or if you encounter a bug.

+Features that will be added to the package in the future:

+-   temporal NKDE, a two dimensional kernel density estimation in network space and time
+-   accessibility measures based on distance matrix between population locations and services

 ## Authors